 Among the dazzling lights and cheap attractions that make up the Las Vegas strip are a bunch of great gems that make up a sports bettors paradise.
 There are a variety of factors that make the difference between a good and a bad sportsbook.
 Most notably, these differences are the amount and size of televisions, available lines on different games, and the overall general feel and excitement of the area.
-Below, we will discuss what we think are the top 5 sportsbooks on the Las Vegas strip (simply because these are the most convenient for most tourists).
-We have also reviewed online sportsbooks that take on U.S. customers at Top 5 Online Sportsbooks for U.S. Players.
+Below, we will discuss what we think are the top five sportsbooks in Las Vegas.
+It’s worth noting that a sportsbook like South Point would absolutely make this list if it weren’t so far out of the way.

 Originally Published: 12/5/2013

 It might be the smallest sports book that we have on this list, but don’t be fooled by it’s size.
 The somewhat confined space of the sports book actually adds to the energy of the area, particularly during big events.
 There are three big screen televisions (one is always on horses), and a variety of smaller televisions that cover all the main games of the day.
 Seating fills up very fast, so if this is your destination of choice, then we recommend you arrive early to find a seat!

 For more information on MGM Grand: The MGM Grand Race & Sports Book

 The Planet Hollywood Sportsbook may not be a selection that one would expect to have found on this list, but it certainly has it’s allure.
 Planet Hollywood is a small sportsbook, but yields a very intimate setting to watch a variety of games.
 There are only a select few really good seats in this sportsbook so it can definitely be a drag to show up during a busy football Sunday, March Madness, etc. The sports ticket tellers are very generous with drink tickets as you can get one drink ticket for about every $100 to $150 dollars bet.